ammar-tanwar/bloglearnbay/posts/how-to-choose-the-right-data-science-program-for-your-career-goals.md

   ]
 ---
+<span style=" font-weight:bold; font-size:28px"> Evaluate and Outline Your Skills to Choose a Proven Data Science Program </span>

 Are you confused about ways to set your career in data science on the right path?
 Or already planned to set career goals for the data science world?
 The answer to both questions is going to be the same.
 Choosing the <b>best data science online program</b> will help you to reach your goal.
 However, selecting the right one among the wide variety of online programs takes a lot of work.
 Not only that, 70% of aspirants end up paying both money and time for the wrong one.<br>

 You don't need to worry, though.
-With some pointers and knowledge in data science, you can set your career goals that let you assess the <b><a href="https://www.learnbay.co/data-science-certification-courses" target="_blank">best data science online programs</a></b> Data science is evolving, so you must stay informed on current technology.
+With some pointers and knowledge in data science, you can set your career goals that let you assess the <b><a href="https://www.learnbay.co/data-science-certification-courses" target="_blank">best data science online programs</a></b><b>.</b> Data science is evolving, so you must stay informed on current technology.
 Here, We'll examine how to define objectives for your data science career.<br>

 ## What is a good career goal in data science?